Having an orchidopexy can be quicker than you may think.

 What is an orchidoprexy?

 An orchidopexy is an operation to bring a testicle down into the scrotum.
-The testicles develop in your child’s abdomen and usually move down into the scrotum by 35 weeks of pregnancy.
-Sometimes a testicle does not come down normally (see figure 1).
+The testicles develop in a baby boy's abdomen when he is in the womb.
+The testicles usually move down into the scrotum by 35 weeks of pregnancy.
+Sometimes a testicle does not come down normally.

-The operation should prevent your child from having serious complications.
-Your child’s fertility should improve and they will find it easier to examine their testicles to check for any problems.
+Surgery should prevent your child from having serious complications.
+Your child’s fertility should improve, particularly if both testicles need to be brought down, and he will find it easier when he is an adult to examine his testicles to check for any problems.

 Are there any alternatives to surgery?

 If a testicle has not reached the scrotum by the age of 6 months, it is unlikely to do so without surgery.
 There is no other way of bringing the testicle down into the scrotum.

 The operation is performed under a general anaesthetic and usually takes 45 minutes to an hour.
 Your surgeon will usually perform the operation through a cut on the groin and a small cut on the scrotum.